15five/python-circleci-package-boilerplate/README.md

 1. Copy Repo
 2. Replace all instances of "python-package-boilerplate" with your package name
 3. Replace "healthchecks_manager" folder name with package name.
 Do search/replace as well.
+4. Go over setup.py and configure it to your liking
 4. Replace code & tests
 5. Ask devops to register project w/ circleci and set CIRCLE_TOKEN and PYPI_PASSWORD env vars and configure status badge